enkur/ATT-Fiber-Check/README.md

 ********************************************************************************************************************************
-Windows step by step instructions (tested on Windows 10 and 7) Here are the instructions to install in Windows...
-Ill add these to the GIT page as well
+Windows step by step instructions (tested on Windows 10 and 7)

 1. Install python (select option to add to PATH) download client from here https://www.python.org/ftp/python/3.6.3/python-3.6.3-amd64.exe